OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 So instead of using the dataset you just created, `my_data.csv`, we will now go back to your raw data again - the CWA file.
 We will run some scripts which form the standard analysis pipeline on accelerometer data in the Biobank studies such as [this paper](https://www.nature.com/articles/s41467-018-07743-4).
 This involves preprocessing operations as well as running a machine learning model that had been trained on the Biobank data for activity recognition.

 Note that these operations also involve mapping the fine-grained annotations you had into larger classes.
-You shall still be in the `pratical` folder.
+You shall still be in the `practical` folder.

 ```
 $  accProcess data/myAcc.cwa --useFilter False